Chapter 17: Friday

 Margaret called back at six-seventeen.

 Maren was sitting where she’d been sitting since eleven that morning — the motel bed, laptop closed now, phone on the mattress beside her knee.
 She hadn’t eaten.
-The coffee was a brown ring at the bottom of the Styrofoam, and her jaw ached from clenching — the dull bilateral pain that her dentist called bruxism and Maren called the ages.
+The coffee was a brown ring at the bottom of the Styrofoam, and her lower back ached from hours of sitting in the same position — the dull, bilateral throb of a body held too long in one shape.
 Six.
 Nine.
 Maybe younger.
-The numbers sat in her teeth like a held scream.
+The numbers sat in her chest like a held scream.
 Outside, the parking lot had gone from white to blue to the flat sodium of the motel’s lights coming on, and she hadn’t turned on the lamp.

 The room was dark.
 The heater clicked off and the silence had that high-frequency quality, the kind that vibrates against the eardrums.
-Maren’s jaw tightened again — the ages, the ages, the ages.
+Maren’s throat tightened — the ages, the ages, the ages.

 “He’s not wrong,” Maren said.